Ayub Khan: Commander-in-chief of the Pakistan Army

 As the tenure of General Gracey was nearing its end at the close of 1949, the Pakistan government had called for appointing native commanders-in-chief of the army, air force, and navy and dismissed deputation appointments from the British military.
-The General Headquarters sent the nomination papers to the Prime Minister's Secretariat for the appointment of commander-in-chief.
+General Headquarters sent the nomination papers to the Prime Minister's Secretariat for the appointment of commander-in-chief.
 There were four major generals in the race: Muhammed Akbar Khan, Iftikhar Khan, Ishfakul Majid, and Nawabzada Agha Mohammad Raza.
 Among these officers, Akbar was the senior, having been commissioned in 1920.

 That year, Gracey approached Akbar Khan to succeed him.
 However, Akbar declined, citing that the position was beyond his competence.
 The next candidate in line was Akbar's younger brother, Iftikhar Khan.
 However, Iftikhar died in an air crash in December 1949 before he could take office, resulting in Gracey's extension.
 On 23 January 1951, General Ayub Khan succeeded him.

 Defence Secretary Iskandar Mirza at that time played a crucial role in lobbying for the army post selection, by presenting convincing arguments to Prime Minister Liaquat Ali Khan to promote the most junior major-general, Ayub Khan (commissioned in 1928), to the post despite the fact that his name was not included in the nomination list.
 Ayub's papers of promotion were approved, and he was appointed the first native commander-in-chief of the Pakistan Army on 17 January 1951 by Prime Minister Ali Khan.
-This ended the transitional role of British military officers.
-Although the Pakistani government announced the appointment of the navy's native commander in chief in 1951, it was Ayub Khan who helped Vice-Admiral HMS Choudri to be appointed as the first native navy commander in chief, also in 1953.
+This ended the transitional role of British military officers in the army.
 The events surrounding Ayub's appointment set the precedent for a native general being promoted out of turn, ostensibly because he was the least ambitious of the generals in the line of promotion and the most loyal to civil government at that time.

-In 1953, Ayub visited Turkey, his first foreign visit as an army commander-in-chief, and was said to have been impressed with Turkish military tradition; he met only with the Turkish defence minister during his visit.
-Thereafter, he went to the United States and visited the US State Department and Pentagon to lobby for forging military relations.
-He termed this visit as a "medical visit" but made a strong plea for military aid which was not considered due to India's opposition.
+In September 1953, Ayub visited Turkey in his capacity as army chief.
+The Turkish defence minister was the only civilian leader with whom he met.
+Ayub wanted a military pact with Turkey, but found their government reluctant to talk in detail about regional defence.
+Thereafter, he went to the United States.
+Although nominally a "medical visit", while there he made a strong plea for military aid.
+The US State Department and The Pentagon considered the idea, but nothing came of it due to India's opposition.